 Their delicate white flowers are some of the earliest of our spring display.
 In a blink, they transform into a tall spindle of seed pods.
 Even when I gently brush against them they explode like fireworks casting their spell across the warming spring soil.
 Fortunately, I wear glasses.
 The little missiles splatter my face but they don’t blind me.
 I flinch in surprise every time.

-In just a couple of weeks, the ground will magically transform into a carpet of them happily taking over the world.
+In just a couple of weeks, the ground will magically transform into a carpet of them happily intent on world domination.

-These little monsters are Hairy Bittercrest (aka Cardimine hirsuta).
+Now I know these little monsters are named Hairy Bittercrest (aka Cardimine hirsuta).
 They’re annuals – seed factories.
 The best defense is easy –

 NEVER LET THEM GO TO SEED!

 The straightforward action might be to get out there & weed like crazy.